flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/routes-and-links.md

 }
 ```

+There are some built-in middlewares that you can use.
+See [HttpMiddlewares](../api/http-middlewars.md).

 ### PermitFn (optional) {#permitfn}
 This field is applicable only to admin routes.
 This function is used to validate access to the admin route.
 The function accepts a slice of strings which contains the [permissions](../api/accounts-api.md#permissions-sec) of the account that's currently trying to access the page.
 It's up to you to validate if the user can access the page.
 The function should return `true` if the user has the required permissions, otherwise `false`.
 ```go title="main.go"